Diagnose Boiler Faults: A Guide to Common Error Codes

 Ignition & burner Electrode condition, gas valve operation Reduces ignition faults and keeps efficiency high

-Condensate pipe/flue Blockages, drainage, flue integrity Prevents condensate shutdowns and safety faults
+Condensate pipe/flue Blockages, drainage, and flue integrity Prevents condensate shutdowns and safety faults

 What Are the Benefits of Annual Boiler Maintenance?